duembgen/duembgen.github.io/index.md

 ---
 # Do not put a title here to avoid this page being listed in the navbar.
 layout: page
-image: profile-crop.png
+image: profile-crop.jpg
 ---

-I am a researcher in robotics, interested in making autonomous robots more robust and trustworthy.
+I am an incoming assistant professor at CMU Mechanical Engineering, with courtesy appointment with the CMU Robotics Institute.
+My research interest is to make autonomous robots more capable and trustworthy by exploiting recent advances in optimization and artificial intelligence.
 I am currently a starting researcher in the Willow research group at Inria Paris.
 Until February 2024, I was a postdoc at the University of Toronto in the Robotics Institute, working with Timothy D. Barfoot on certifiably optimal state estimation.
 Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 [Google Scholar](https://scholar.google.com/citations?hl=en&user=45QAZbUAAAAJ) / [LinkedIn](https://www.linkedin.com/in/duembgen/)

 ### Working with me

-I am currently looking for Master or PhD-level interns to work with me on (global or other) optimization for robotics and reinforcement learning.
-Feel free to get in touch via e-mail to hear about current possibilities!
+If you are passionate about optimization for robotics, and would like to work with me at CMU starting January 2026 or September 2026, please get in touch via e-mail with your CV and a short research statement.

 ### Latest news

-*Last update: March 19, 2024.*
+*Last update: June 21, 2025.*

+**June 2025** I was faculty chair for this year's [RSS Pioneers workshop](https://sites.google.com/view/rsspioneers2025/home?authuser=0) in Los Angeles, California.
+After RSS I am honored to be presenting our latest research at the [CCDC at UC Santa Barbara](https://www.ccdc.ucsb.edu/).

+**May 2025** Visited Georgia Tech after ICRA 2025 in Atlanta and gave a talk in [Lunar lab](https://sites.gatech.edu/lunarlab/).
+Thank you, Lu Gan, for the the warm welcome!

 **March 2025** I will be presenting our latest research at the MIT JTL Urban Mobility Lab's [online research seminar series](https://sites.mit.edu/jtl-seminar/).